 About

 I am a Postdoctoral Research Associate in the Department of Geosciences at Princeton University.
-I recently finished my PhD in the School of Oceanography at the University of Washington, where I was advised by Professor Curtis Deutsch.
+I completed my PhD in the School of Oceanography at the University of Washington in Seattle.